cardnoles/TicTacToe/README.md

 The game of tic-tac-toe is played with two players.
 Each player has a symbol, either an x or o.
 The players take turns entering their symbol into an available square.
 The goal is to get 3 symbols in a row either across a row, down a column or on the diagonal.
 The first player to do so wins.
 Sometimes there is not a winner - this result is referred to as a cat's tail game.

+###User Process

+* Enter the names for player X and player O
+* Enter the name of the first player
+* Click "play game"
+* Click "play again" if playing another game is desired

 ###Languages Used